 with state excise and taxation, so don’t question a good thing and enjoy your ‘usual’ for slightly cheaper.
 It’s one of Goa’s many gifts to us.

 High tide is generally marked by red flags, which indicate that swimming might be dangerous.
 Heed the signs.
 And definitely don’t, red flag or not, venture into the water after having too many tipples.
 While there are lifeguards on the more popular beaches, the swimmer-to-guard ratio is less than ideal and murky weather conditions can make visibility difficult.
 Basically, be responsible for yourself.

 What we’ve come to see over our many trips to Goa is that the locals (at least in the touristy parts of town) are rarely the problem.
 They tend to be decent folk who have had too many years of not caring too much about things that don’t concern them.
 Keeping tourists happy and safe, however, does concern them and they will normally keep an eye out for you.

 8. Cash is king

 On so many fronts, Goa is still catching up to the rest of the world and this applies to payments.
 Debit and credit cards are not too widely accepted; cash works best and ATMs tend to be few and far between.

 9. Ferrying about

 The cab system tends to be quite disorganised; an informal network of taxi drivers are available at popular spots and they quote fares based on estimated distance, and mood.
 These are generally safe for women travellers but of course, use your common sense and don’t get into a cab alone if you’ve had too much to drink or you suspect that your driver might have.
+Uber and Ola aren’t too popular in Goa, and spotty phone network might make these apps even more unfeasible.
 If you’re comfortable driving, consider renting a car.
 Driving through lush Goa has been one of my favourite memories from recent holidays.